acterglobal/zoe-relay/README-docker.md

-# Docker Setup for Zoeyr Relay Service Testing
+# Docker Setup for Zoe Relay Service Testing

-This directory contains a Docker Compose configuration for running a local Redis instance for testing the Zoeyr relay service.
+This directory contains a Docker Compose configuration for running a local Redis instance for testing the Zoe relay service.

 ## Quick Start